illustration of a school and hospital with concept of data linkage

 The Bridging the Gap Study

 Previous research has demonstrated that chronic kidney disease is identified more commonly among patients with mental health difficulties than in the general population, even after controlling for risk factors such as the use of lithium-based medications, socio-economic status and smoking.
-Furthermore, while dialysis and renal transplantation are life-saving treatments, they are also demanding and impact appreciably on the everyday lives of end-stage kidney disease patients, often negatively affecting their emotional and psychological wellbeing
+Furthermore, while dialysis and renal transplantation are life-saving treatments, they are also demanding and impact appreciably on the everyday lives of end-stage kidney disease patients, often negatively affecting their emotional and psychological wellbeing.

 By undertaking this research, the study team aim to further understanding of kidney disease and mental health difficulties, to provide more effective long-term solutions and inform the management and support provided to kidney patients with severe mental health difficulties.

-The embryo, fetus and newborn child are very sensitive to external influences during development, for example the mother's health or lifestyle.
+The embryo, foetus and newborn child are very sensitive to external influences during development, for example the mother's health or lifestyle.
 External influences during these periods of development can have effects on the long-term physical and mental health of the mother and the child.
 For example, we know that if a mother has complications in pregnancy, that she herself may suffer from increased risk of ill-heath in later life, such as cardiovascular disease, diabetes or mental health problems.

 Understanding health in pregnancy